 But before we dive into the challenges to eCommerce logistics in Singapore during Ramadan, it helps to recap how international eCommerce deliveries work in Singapore.

-With regard to international freight, you generally have three options to ship goods to Singapore:
+With regard to the international freight stage of delivery, you generally have three options to ship goods to Singapore:

 For many eCommerce merchants, air freight is the transportation of choice for fast and reliable deliveries.
 International shipments usually enter Singapore via Changi International Airport (SIN).

 In bulk, sea freight is cheaper, but this is not the case for smaller shipments.
 Nevertheless, sea freight is much slower than air freight.
 Also, Singapore’s position as a regional aviation hub means airfreight shipments tend to have a shorter turnaround time due to the high frequency of flights in and out of the country.
 Consider your delivery deadlines and shipping model before picking this option.
 Singapore’s primary port is the Port of Singapore (SGSIN).

 Cross-border trucking is the third option.
 Singapore has road connections with peninsular Malaysia via Woodlands and Tuas, so line-haul trucking is a viable option to consider.
 This transportation method tends to be cheaper than air freight and sea freight if your warehouses are based in peninsular Malaysia.
 However, with land border crossings recently affected by COVID-19 policies in Malaysia, there’s a chance that this method would still be impacted during Ramadan too.